-While hedging activities may help to insulate us against adverse changes in interest rates, they also may limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
+While hedging activities may help to insulate us against adverse changes in interest rates, they also may limit our ability to participate in the beneficial interest rates with respect to our portfolio of investments.
 There can be no assurance that we will be able to effectively hedge our interest rate risk.
-During the years ended December 31, 2017, 2016 and 2015, we did not engage in any interest rate hedging activity.
+During the years ended December 31, 2018, 2017 and 2016, we did not engage in any interest rate hedging activity.